tjbay/deeplearning-notebook/README.md

 $ docker --version
 > Docker version 18.06.1-ce, build e68fc7a
 ```
+#### Set up persistent storage
-1. Set up persistent storage.
-One weakness of Docker is that changes in a running container are ephemeral.
+1. One weakness of Docker is that changes in a running container are ephemeral.
 We'll need to set up an [external volume](https://docs.docker.com/engine/reference/commandline/volume/) that will save your work.

 ```bash
 $ docker volume create deeplearning